 - Pass metadata in video buffers (HAL1 only).
 If HAL1

 stores metadata instead of real YUV frame data in video buffers, the HAL must

 kMetadataBufferTypeCameraSourceis no longer supported on Android 7.0.)
 With

 VideoNativeHandleMetadata, camera and media frameworks are able to pass the video buffers between processes by serializing and deserializing the native handles properly.

-- Buffer handle address does not always store the same buffer (HAL3 only).
+- Buffer handle address doesn't always store the same buffer (HAL3 only).
 For each capture request, HAL3 gets addresses of buffer handles.
-HAL cannot use the addresses to identify buffers because the addresses may store another buffer handle after HAL returns the buffer.
+HAL can't use the addresses to identify buffers because the addresses may store another buffer handle after HAL returns the buffer.
 You must update the HAL to use buffer handles to identify the buffers.
-For example: HAL receives a buffer handle address A, which stores buffer handle A. After HAL returns buffer handle A, buffer handle address A may store buffer handle B next time the HAL receives it.
+For example, HAL receives a buffer handle address A, which stores buffer handle A. After HAL returns buffer handle A, buffer handle address A may store buffer handle B next time the HAL receives it.

 For all devices that include a camera and run Android 7.0, verify the implementation by running Android 7.0 CTS.
-Although Android 7.0 does not include new CTS tests that verify camera service changes, existing CTS tests will fail if you have not made the updates indicated above.
+Although Android 7.0 doesn't include new CTS tests that verify camera service changes, existing CTS tests fail if you haven't made the updates indicated above.